Make-School-Courses/CS-1.3-Core-Data-Structures/Lessons/Class8.md

 **NOTE: Fill in with the appropriate items**

-1. Identify and describe
-1. Define
-1. Design
+By this end of this lesson, students should be able to...

+1. Explain a basic tree data structure and what the use cases for one are
-1. Implement
+1. Implement a binary search tree

 ## Topics
 - [Tree] data structure, [terminology]